The citadel of ghosts

-The Lazaretto of Maó (Menorca) is a multiple-structure sanitary facility used to treat and protect against infectious disease.
-It was equipped to deal with the quarantine period of ships and boats arriving to the port, suspected of having any contagious disease.
-It was divided into 3 areas:
+The Lazaretto of Maó in Menorca served as a multi-structure sanitary facility to treat and guard against infectious diseases.
+Quarantine was imposed on ships and boats arriving at the port suspected of carrying contagious diseases.
+The facility divided into three zones:

 - Suspected bill of health.
 This wing was for ships that arrived to the port from areas suspected of suffering from disease.

 - Foul bill of health .
 This area was used for the crews and cargo that arrived on vessels with plague.